 The Jacobian matrix at the critical point $A_1$ corresponding to the autonomous system (\ref{autonomous2D}) can be put as

-The eigenvalues of $J(A_1)$ are $-\sqrt{\frac{3}{2}}s$ and $0$ and the corresponding eigenvectors are $[1,0]^T$ and $\left[2\sqrt{6}\frac{\eta}{s},1\right]^T$ respectively.
-Since the critical point $A_1$ is non-hyperbolic in nature, so we use center manifold theory for analyzing the stability of this critical point.
-First we take the shifting transformation $x=X, y=Y+1$ so that the critical point $A_1$ moves to the origin.
-From the entries of the Jacobian matrix we can see that there is a linear term of $y$ corresponding to the first equation of the autonomous system (\ref{autonomous2D}).
-But the eigen value $0$ of the Jacobian matrix (\ref{eq6}) is corresponding to second equation of the autonomous system (\ref{autonomous2D}).
-So we have to introduce another coordinate system $(x_t,~y_t)$ in terms of $(X,~Y)$.
-By using the eigenvectors of the Jacobian matrix (\ref{eq6}), we introduce the following coordinate system
+The eigenvalues of $J(A_1)$ are $3\eta (y_c^2-1) $ and $0$ and the corresponding eigenvectors are $[1,0]^T$ and $\left[0,1\right]^T$ respectively.
+Since the critical point $A_1$ is non-hyperbolic in nature, so we use center manifold theory for analysing the stability of this critical point.
+First we take the shifting transformation $x=X, y=Y+y_c$ for a fixed $y_c$ so that the critical point $A_1$ moves to the origin.
+By center manifold theory there exists a continuously differentiable function $h:\mathbb{R} \mathbb{R}$ such that